 One in three (36%) furloughed workers are drinking more since lockdown began, according to charity Drinkaware.
 Researchers want to better understand how the pandemic is affecting people’s drinking habits and how GPs can help.

 New research could explore what triggers drinking during the pandemic and whether alcohol advice can be delivered as effectively via video or telephone appointments as when delivered face-to-face.
-Dr Amy O’Donnell is contributing to an ongoing Europe-wide survey led by researchers in Germany and Spain to investigate alcohol consumption during the pandemic.
+Lead author Amy O’Donnell is contributing to an ongoing Europe-wide survey led by researchers in Germany and Spain to investigate alcohol consumption during the pandemic.

 Research into the most effective types of alcohol advice would be useful.
 Further work using voice and video recordings of GP-patient consultations could help determine which tips are most likely to be taken on board.